Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (medium)

 **Mitigation**: Don't leave children with experiment unsupervised.
 Put all unnecessary reagents back in the box and always leave the experiment safely packed away when closed.

 If ingested, advise parents that reactants are all edible, but to seek medical attention if child is feeling unwell as reactants may have been in box for unknown amount of time.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 <br/>